plourenco/website-blog/src/posts/proto-prototype/index.md

 Now for the real challenge, we're tackling `Son`'s inheritance.

-- First, we need to ensure each object of `Son` will contain the `print` method.
+1. First, we must ensure each object of `Son` will contain the `print` method.
   This means `Son`'s prototype is similar to `Parent`.

 ```javascript {5}